brgtrainings/brgtrainings.github.io/syllabus/ruby/section-one/index.md

 navbar_class: ruby-course
 ---

-# Welcome to Section One (getting familiar with language)
+# Welcome to Section One

+{% include util/notice.html
+    primary="In this phase, we will try to get familiar with the language."
+%}

 __Hello!__